objcio/articles/2015-02-10-gpu-accelerated-machine-vision.md

 ---
-layout: post
-title:  "GPU-Accelerated Machine Vision Operations"
+title:  "GPU-Accelerated Machine Vision"
 category: "21"
-date: "2015-02-09 12:00:00"
+date: "2015-02-10 05:00:00"
 author: "<a href=\"https://twitter.com/bradlarson\">Brad Larson</a>"
 tags: article
 ---

 While the proliferation of cameras attached to mobile computers has been a boon for photography, there is much more that this can enable.
 Beyond simply capturing the outside world, the right software running on more powerful hardware can allow these computers to understand the things their cameras see.

 This small bit of understanding can enable some truly powerful applications, such as barcode scanning, document recognition and imaging, translation of written words, real-time image stabilization, and augmented reality.
 As processing power, camera fidelity, and algorithms advance, this machine vision will be able to solve even more important problems.